 After spending his four years of eligibility as a soccer player, Claus received a full scholarship as a graduate assistant at St John’s University, through great academic performances and valuable references.
 He has studied at 3 different universities all over the U.S; in New York, South Carolina, and in Florida.
 He possesses a large network in the states and has great experience with the admission processes and the large opportunities available in the United States.

 Claus is now very motivated to help talented and ambitious athletes receive the same opportunities, and help them develop and succeed in the U.S.

 Skage Simonsen Lehland from Norway started his college career in 2018 for St John’s University (SJU) in New York, before he transferred to Southern Methodist University (SMU).
 Both at SJU and SMU Skage received numerous awards for his performances, including “Freshman of The Year”, “All-Conference First Team”, “All-Tournament Team” and “All-American” individual recognitions.

-In January 2022 Skage was drafted to DC United, where he is now coached by Wayne Rooney.
-Skage has already made a few appearances for DC United.
+In January 2022 Skage was drafted to DC United, where he was coached by Wayne Rooney.
+Skage made a few appearances for DC United before signing a two-year contract with Detroit City.
 In June 2021 he played in the Capital Cup final, which they won, and in July 2022 he scored against Bayern Munich in a scrimmage.

 Skage has developed strong personal relationships with several of the best college coaches all over the country, and he now strives to give talented athletes the same opportunities he got.